Learning Blender applying materials and textures

-In the first part of Learning Blender the core interface was explained.
-In part two, navigation, the basic mouse controls and shortcut keys to use when moving around a scene.
-In part three a simple chair model was made so as to learn Blender 'hands on'.
-In this section, part four, materials and texture will be discussed and how those are made and applied to a mesh; although only one material is needed for this tutorial, the application of two materials will be discussed in a separate section to show the principles involved of 'selective addition', that is, placing materials on in specific selected faces.
+In this section, part four, materials and texture will be discussed and how those are made and applied to a mesh; although only one material is needed for this tutorial, the application of two materials will be discussed in a separate section to show the principles involved of ‘selective addition’, that is, placing materials on in specific selected faces.

 Before proceeding, you need to make sure you have some images available for use, have unpacked the sample file to a location on your computer for use and/or know the location of either/or before doing the following.

-What are Blender 'Materials' ^
+What are Blender ‘Materials’

 Materials in Blender can be referred to in one or two contexts.
 One is in a 'global' sense of an overall 'property' applied to a model.
 Or in a 'local' (or 'objective') sense of a specific 'stage' or 'element' of the overall property.
 The Material in the global sense is a visual metaphor of an objects surface types, what the object represents and would be made of if it were real - a 'chair' made of 'wood', 'concrete', 'metal' and so on.
 Generally speaking a game ready material is composed of three basic elements;

-• A "Material" stage
+- A “Material” stage.

-• A "Texture" stage
+- A “Texture” stage.

-• An "Image" stage
+- An “Image” stage.

 A model can have more than one material, dozens in fact depending on the complexity of the object, each of those will usually contain the individual "Material", "Texture" and "Image" stages; although we only need one material on the tutorial chair, the latter part of this tutorial will explain using multiple materials and how those are applied to meshes.

-Design Note: each 'stage' is often also referred to as a material "layer" or "slot"
+Design note: each ‘stage’ is often also referred to as a material “layer” or “slot“

 For now, we'll concentrate on applying a single material.
 Below is how the chair currently looks after the initial process of making it using Blenders various mesh editing tools.
 For the time being its complete and ready for this next step of the process.